ercbk/nested-cross-validation-comparison/README.md

 # Nested Cross-Validation: Comparing Methods and Implementations

-Nested cross-validation has become a recommended technique for situations in which the size of our dataset is insufficient to handle both hyperparameter tuning and algorithm comparison.
+Nested cross-validation has become a recommended technique for situations in which the size of our dataset is insufficient to simultaneously handle hyperparameter tuning and algorithm comparison.
 Using standard methods such as k-fold cross-validation in such situations results in significant increases in optimization bias.
-Nested cross-validation has been shown to produce low bias in out-of-sample error estimates even using datasets with only a few hundred rows.
+Nested cross-validation has been shown to produce low bias, out-of-sample error estimates even using datasets with only a few hundred rows and therefore gives a better judgemnet of generalization performance.

 The primary issue with this technique is that it is computationally very expensive with potentially tens of 1000s of models being trained during